Nad216/nadun-portfolio-site/README.md

-# README — JS files, `data/projects.json`, and CSS file roles (updated for new category names)
+# README — JS files, `data/projects.json`, and CSS file roles (updated for new category names and overlay thumbnail logic)

 This README documents the JavaScript modules, the `data/projects.json` format (with updated category keys), and the purpose of each CSS file in your project.
 It matches your current file tree and naming conventions.